 Who is John Carroll?

 John Carroll – Priest and Patriot

 Archbishop John Carroll laid the foundation for the Catholic Church in America and established the Catholic educational system in this country.
-A member of one of the most prominent families of colonial times, John Carroll was born in Upper Marlboro, Maryland but left the Colonies in 1743 to continue his education in Europe where he studied to be a Jesuit priest.
+A member of one of the most prominent families of colonial times, John Carroll was born in Upper Marlboro, Maryland in 1735 but left the Colonies in 1743 to continue his education in Europe where he studied to be a Jesuit priest.
 In 1773, Father Carroll returned to colonial Maryland as a missionary, and in 1776 answered the call of the Continental Congress to accompany Benjamin Franklin on a diplomatic mission to Canada to secure aid in the fight against England.
 Later, he was credited with urging the fledgling U.S. legislature to include provisions for religious liberty in the Constitution.

 In 1784, the Vatican named John Carroll head of the mission in America, and among his first priorities he founded Georgetown University, America’s oldest Catholic college, in 1789.
 He was also responsible for establishing St. Mary’s Seminary, America’s first Catholic Seminary, in Baltimore, and laid the cornerstone for the Basilica of the Assumption in Baltimore.
 He was named America’s first bishop in 1789 and the nation’s first archbishop in 1810.

 John Carroll’s patriotic contributions to America in its formative period are the inspiration for calling the school’s athletic teams “Patriots” and where the school newspaper derives its name.
 John Carroll used “Pacificus” as his nom de plume for a series of articles he published, and now serves as the title of the school yearbook.